tsengia/JSGFKit_Plus_Plus/README.md

 To include and link against the JSGF Kit++ static library, use `pkg-config`:

     pkg-config --libs --cflags jsgfkit

+## Unit Tests
+There are a few unit tests to run if you want to verify your build.
+These tests are built into the CMake build system.
+Just run `ctest` to run the tests.
+This may not work on Windows systems (one test uses a bash script).

 ## Windows
 To compile on Windows, install CMake and run `cmake CMakeLists.txt` from the command line in the source directory to generate the Visual Studio project files to compile with.